Traffic Management Plan Risk Assessment Template for England and Wales

 4.8 / 5

-Let's create your Traffic Management Plan Risk Assessment
+What is a Traffic Management Plan Risk Assessment?

 The Traffic Management Plan Risk Assessment is a crucial document required by law in England and Wales whenever works or events affect public highways.
 This assessment forms part of the broader safety management system and is essential for compliance with the Health and Safety at Work Act 1974, Traffic Management Act 2004, and CDM Regulations 2015.
 It identifies potential hazards, evaluates risks, and establishes control measures to protect workers, road users, and the public.
 The document is particularly important for ensuring safe and efficient traffic flow while maintaining workplace safety during construction, maintenance, or event-related activities.